 2.1 Agreement.
 This Agreement is subject to Section 19 of the CAISO Tariff, which is incorporated herein.

 2.2 Description of CAISO Responsibilities.
 The CAISO agrees to provide RC Services to the RC Customer, commencing on the RC Services Date, in accordance with Section 19 of the CAISO Tariff.
+The CAISO will establish a Reliability Coordinator Oversight Committee in accordance with Section 19.11 of the CAISO Tariff.

 2.2.1 Supplemental Services – Hosted Advanced Network Application (HANA).
 The CAISO agrees to provide HANA services to the RC Customer at its request for an additional charge, as set forth in Section 19.3 of the CAISO Tariff.

+(a) The RC Customer shall: (i) notify the CAISO 90 calendar days in advance of the RC Customer’s requested start date of initial HANA services and which HANA services the RC Customer desires to take in accordance with Section 19.3(c) of the CAISO Tariff; and (ii) pay for such services in accordance with Section 19.8 of the CAISO Tariff.
+The start date of taking the initial HANA services will establish the anniversary date for the minimum three years of taking the HANA services and the billing date.

-Each year, the RC Customer will notify the CAISO in writing by October 1 as to which HANA services it is electing to take for the following calendar year.
-If the RC Customer does not provide such notice to the CAISO by October 1, the CAISO will continue to provide the RC Customer with the same HANA services it is providing to the RC Customer during the then current year.
+(b) Each subsequent year, the RC Customer will notify the CAISO in writing 90 calendar days in advance of the anniversary date of the HANA services as to which HANA services it is electing to take for the following calendar year.
+If the RC Customer does not provide such notice to the CAISO 90 calendar days in advance of the anniversary date of the HANA services, the CAISO will continue to provide the RC Customer with the same HANA services it is providing to the RC Customer during the then current year.

-If the RC Customer elects to receive HANA services, the RC Customer agrees to pay for three years of services regardless of whether it takes HANA services for the entire three year term, and will be invoiced one-third of that amount annually during the initial three year term.
-Thereafter, the RC Customer will be invoiced annually for HANA services as described above.
+(c) If the RC Customer elects to receive HANA services, the RC Customer agrees to pay for three years of services regardless of whether it takes HANA services for the entire three year term, and will be invoiced one-third of that amount annually during the initial three year term.
+Thereafter, the RC Customer will be invoiced annually for HANA services as described in Section 2.2.1(b) above.

+(d) The CAISO will post the HANA service costs on the RC secure website.

 2.2.2 Supplemental Services – Physical Security Review.
 The CAISO agrees to provide physical security review services to the RC Customer at its request for an additional charge, as set forth in Section 19.4 of the CAISO Tariff, in accordance with applicable Reliability Standards (currently, NERC CIP-014).

 2.3 Description of RC Customer Responsibilities.
 The RC Customer agrees to comply with the provisions of Section 19 of the CAISO Tariff.
+The RC Customer shall notify the CAISO in the event there is a change in the registered reliability functions applicable to the RC Customer or, if it is a Transmission Operator, a change in its Balancing Authority Area.

 2.4 RC Customer Entity Status.
-The RC Customer is either a (check the box that applies):
+The RC Customer is either a (check all of the boxes that apply):